 The reason God withholds judgment and allows the “wheat” and the “weeds” to grow together in the kingdom until the end of the age, generally speaking, is to prevent collateral damage in this “present evil age,” as the parable suggests.
 And also no doubt due to His great patience and mercy.
 “Collateral damage” is more than just loss of lives since any severe judgment has repercussions, both positive and negative.

-Why did this man ignore all this evidence of God judging gentiles, Jews and confessing believers in the New Testament?
+Why did this man who wrote me ignore all this evidence of God judging gentiles, Jews and confessing believers in the New Testament?
 Either because he’s unaware of these examples or because they contradict his developed theology.
 More likely the latter because, after sharing these examples with him, he responded: “Nothing that you have written changes my opinion.”
 My answer: Knowingly ignoring relevant and clear passages is tantamount to cutting them out of the Bible, which is a serious offense according to God’s Word (Deuteronomy 12:32, Proverbs 30:5-6 & Revelation 22:18-19).

 3. Reading Too Much into a Parable, a Symbolic Story

 The man’s third error was to read too much into a parable, which is a symbolic story of (usually) mundane things used to convey spiritual truths.
 For instance, the Parable of the Weeds conveys truths about the establishment of the church, the righteous in Christ (the good seed), the attempts of defilement by the devil and the damning judgment of counterfeits (the weeds) at the end of the age.
 A simple story of a field, seeds and wheat/weeds could never explicitly convey these truths in the absolute sense, so we naturally look for the general truths the parable conveys and then look to more literal passages in the Scriptures for greater detail.